All Products

 Read and agree to the compliance commitment by selecting the check box.

-6. In the Configure Objects to Restore step, configure the parameters described in the following table and click Precheck.
+6. On the Configure Objects to Restore page, configure the following parameters, and then click Precheck.

 Parameter